Resume

 • Use a reverse-chronological layout, starting with your most recent experience.
 It’s the easiest format for Applicant Tracking Systems (ATS) and keeps things clear for recruiters.

-• Keep it brief and to the point — one page for new grads or entry-level candidates, and two pages for seasoned professionals.
-If you’re short on experience, lead with the education section right after your objective, followed by your work experience.
+• Keep it brief and to the point.
+One page resume for new grads or entry-level candidates, and a two-page resume for seasoned professionals.
+If you’re short on experience, put your education section before your work history.

 • Choose a professional font like Arial or Calibri in 10–12 pt for body text and 14–16 for headings.